Water shortage at summit

 Nene (Hawaiian geese) and 'ua'u (Hawaiian petrels) are nesting in the park and may land on or frequent park roads and parking lots.
 Drivers are reminded to drive at the posted speed limits and exercise caution.

 There are two primitive wilderness campsites, at Palikū and Hōlua, which are accessible only by trail.
 Permits are required for overnight camping at these sites.
-Camping permits are free, require photo identification and an 8-minute orientation, and can be obtained at the Headquarters Visitor Center by 3:00pm on the day you begin your trip.
+Camping permits are free, require photo identification and an 8-minute orientation, and can be obtained at the Headquarters Visitor Center by 3:00pm up to one day in advance.
 Campsite space is available on a first-come, first-served basis for the general public.
 Special accommodation is made for educational groups and civic groups which may reserve camping space up to 6 months in advance.

 Did You Know?